Splode/hackwild/_drafts/file-upload-live-image-preview.md

 category: JavaScript
 ---

-By default, when a file is uploaded using the file input form element it's path is stored as a string.
+By default, when a file is uploaded using the file input form element its path is stored as a string.
 It's

 To do this, we'll make use of the `FileReader` object, which is part of the [File API](https://www.w3.org/TR/FileAPI/).